Gauravcg492/ISFCR-CTF-2020-WriteUps.io/Linux/100-times.md

 # Note:
  + Initially only binary executables were supposed to be handed out, not python scripts
  + However, due to incompatibility with various architectures and lack of cloud servers to host Linux challenges, we ended up giving the original python scripts.
- + Hence for this particular case, a python script could've also been written to get the desired output.
+ + Hence for this particular case, a python script ( look up OS commands with python) could've also been written to get the desired output.
  + It is highly advised that you learn shell scripting to tackle such problems in the future.